l-a-yates/cpam/cran-comments.md

 This is a resubmission.
 In this version I have:

-* Added single quotes and used all lower case to reference the package 'shiny' in the description.
+* Added single quotes and used the correct case to reference the package 'shiny' in the description.
-* Removed trailing spaces for lines in the description.
+* Removed trailing spaces from several lines in the description.
 * Replaced F with FALSE in the function plot_cpam

 ## Resubmission 2